People

 • Biography

-Jeffry Frieden is a Professor of International and Public Affairs and Political Science at Columbia University.
-He received a BA from Columbia College and his PhD from Columbia University.
+Jeffry Frieden is Professor of International and Public Affairs and Political Science at Columbia University.
 He specializes in the politics of international economic relations.
-Frieden is the author of Global Capitalism: Its Fall and Rise in the Twentieth Century (2007; second updated edition 2020); of Currency Politics: The Political Economy of Exchange Rate Policy (2015); and the co-author (with Menzie Chinn) of Lost Decades: The Making of America's Debt Crisis and the Long Recovery (2012).
+Frieden is the author of Global Capitalism: Its Fall and Rise in the Twentieth Century (2007); second updated edition 2020); of Currency Politics: The Political Economy of Exchange Rate Policy (2015); and the co-author (with Menzie Chinn) of Lost Decades: The Making of America's Debt Crisis and the Long Recover (2012).
 Frieden is also the author of Debt, Development, and Democracy: Modern Political Economy and Latin America, 1965-1985 (1992), of Banking on the World: The Politics of American International Finance (1987), and the co-author or co-editor of over a dozen other books on related topics.
 His articles on the politics of international economic issues have appeared in a wide variety of scholarly and general-interest publications.

 • Biography